 For example, residencies, such as dermatology, may not require being on call, which cuts down on the hours worked.
 Other specialties, such as surgery, require call and are more time-consuming.
 The first year of residency is often the worst when it comes to the number of hours you will be required to put in.
 First-year residents are often required to work more on call hours than third and fourth year residents.

 During your residency, you may also be attending lectures and conferences, which also places additional demands on your time.
 The good news is laws changed in 2003, which limit the number of hours a resident can work to 80 hours a week.
 The bad news is 80 hours a week is still a lot.

 Residency involves specialized training in your area of focus.
 The exact skills and procedures you will learn differ by specialty.
 For example, you may learn different procedures as an emergency medicine resident than you would during a urology residency.

 In general, you will be responsible for assessing patients on admission including performing physical exams.
 Residents also order appropriate diagnostic tests and consult with other specialties as needed.

 Attending patient rounds and performing treatments and diagnostic procedures appropriate to your specialty are also resident responsibilities.
 In addition, as a resident, you will be prescribing treatment, providing patient education and writing discharge summaries.
 In some specialties, you will assist with surgical procedures and respond to emergencies, such as trauma pages or codes.

 During your first year of residency, you are likely supervised closely by senior residents and attending physicians.
+Understanding the basics of medical residencies before you begin can help start you off on the right foot.
 As you progress in your residency, you are given more responsibility and more independence.
 Each year brings a bit more of both.
 In your second year of residency, you may be supervising medical students.
 By the time you make it to the third year of residency, you are supervising first-year residents and will have many of the same responsibilities as an attending physician.